Markovictory/blog.markovictory.github.io/_posts/2019-10-06-wtr-primer.markdown

 - 1 equipment
 - 1 premium foil

 Based on the odds described **[here][collectability]** of opening a card based on its rarity (and the fact that you will only need three of any non-Legendary card), in order to acquire each card for your hero of choice you would need to open just about four booster boxes (*ninety six booster packs*) on average.
 This excludes the opportunity of trading any premium foils that you open, or that of other heroes, and of generic cards.
-Currently no secondary market exists (as the product hasn’t hit the shelves yet) so it’s unknown what the average price of a particular rarity is outside of the rate of its frequency.
+Currently no secondary market exists (as the product hasn’t hit the shelves yet) so it’s unknown what the average price of a particular rarity is outside of its relation of frequency to other rarities.

 ![?](/assets/img/wtr-primer/booster-packs.jpg)

 Alternatively, there are four ‘Hero’ decks which are primarily exist for being able to jump right into the game with a low investment of time and money, securing the character that you’re interested in playing.
 They are described as ready-to-play 60 card constructed decks and have an MSRP of **$10.99 USD / $17.99 AUD / $19.99 NZD**.

 The specific contents of each deck hasn’t yet been officially released, but it looks like each deck contains approximately thirteen rare cards based on what’s been shared around on social media.
-That amount of rares is comparable to opening about seven booster packs (taking the exclusion of higher rarities into account).
+That amount of rares is similar to opening about seven booster packs (taking the exclusion of higher rarities into account).
 That’s a great outlook on dollar value to begin with, also, you aren’t guaranteed to be able to build a cohesive deck with the hero of your choice if you opt for the comparable price of four booster packs.
 These decks also serve as a starting template of how to play and build a deck around each hero.
-Personally, I’m excited to analyse each of them to understand how the developers intend each hero to be played to avoid any pitfalls when to comes to my own deck-building adventures.
+Personally, I’m excited to analyse each of them to understand how the developers intend each hero to be played to avoid any pitfalls when it comes to my own deck-building adventures.

 ![?](/assets/img/wtr-primer/hero-decks.jpg)